rytpQWE/Helpdesk/README.md

 ## Key concepts:
 - Any authenticated user can create, delete a ticket;
-  * Also: add images, comment, name of ticket
+  * Also: add images, comment, name of ticket, category selection
 - Tickets are only visible to their creators;
 - Tickets have only two types(Accepted, Completed):
   * When creating a ticket, the status == "accepted" by default and sends a mail to all employees<br>